 Bad Beat: Raptors vs. Wizards 2007

 Bad beats strike any sport at any time.
-A considerably less-noted one occurred in an otherwise-regular NBA game with the Raptors down 3 with 3.3 seconds remaining.
+A considerably less-noted one occurred in an otherwise-regular NBA game with the Raptors down three with 3.3 seconds remaining.
 The Raptors tried chucking the ball to star center Chris Bosh.
 Forward Michael Ruffin for the Wizards caught the pass.
 His reflexes were quicker than his thinking.
 Ruffin sent the ball the wrong way.
-Raptors’ role player Morris Peterson got the ball at midcourt and made a 3-pointer in his first shot of the entire game (only playing the closing10 seconds).
+Raptors’ role player Morris Peterson got the ball at midcourt and made a 3-pointer in his first shot of the entire game (only playing the closing 10 seconds).
 The Raptors covered the -4.5 spread in overtime with a deflating 123-118 victory.

 How Live Sports Betting Mitigates Bad Beats